tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

 ## The Migration

-My philosophy on migrations is to make them as seamless as possible, so that wherever possible users just don&#8217;t notice that you have pulled a website out from under them and replaced it with a new one.
+My philosophy on migrations is to make them as seamless as possible, so that wherever possible users just don't notice that you have pulled a website out from under them and replaced it with a new one.

 LessThanDot is composed of 4 major components: the blogs (with over 2000 posts!), the wiki, the forums, and the middle bits that hold everything together and provide unified accounts (and then some more bits around the edges like SQLCop and Cooking).